nairjayesh/nairjayesh.github.io/content/notes/exploring-tts-one.md

 ---
-title: "Exloring Text To Speech Models (1)"
+title: Exloring Text To Speech Models (1)
 finished: false
-tags: ["technical", "TTS", "deep-learning", "audio"]
+tags:
+  - technical
+  - TTS
+  - deep-learning
+  - audio
-description: "An exploration into different models available in Text to Speech (and perhaps writing some frontend for it)"
+description: An exploration into different models available in Text to Speech (and perhaps writing some frontend for it)
-draft: false
+draft: true
 date: 2025-07-03
 ---